 Irregularities, including fraud, are instances of non-compliance with laws and regulations.
-We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
+We design procedures in fine with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
 The extent to which our procedures are capable of detecting irregularities, including fraud, is detailed below.

 Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to the listing rules of the Irish Stock Exchange's Global Exchange Market ("GEM"), and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We also considered those laws and regulations that have a direct Impact on the financial statements such as the Companies Act 2006.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to management bias in making judgements and estimates involved in determining the impairment of the investments, and posting inappropriate journal entries.
-Audit procedures performed by the engagement team included:
+We also considered those laws and regulations that have a direct impact on the financial statements such as the Companies Act 2006.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to management bias in making judgements and estimates involved in determining the impairment of the investments, and posting inappropriate iournal entries with management including consideration of known or suspected instances of non-compliance with laws and regulations and fraud;

-- Enquiring with management including consideration of known or suspected instances of non-compliance with laws and regulations and fraud; - Obtaining an understanding of management's internal control environment designed to prevent and detect irregularities;
+Obtaining an understanding of management's internal control environment designed to prevent and detect irregularities;